thor-computer/video-index/README.md

 1. Create a virtual environment
 2. Install all dependencies
 3. Process each video one at a time:
-   - Download the video (skip if already exists)
+   - Download the video (skip if already exists or placeholder found)
    - Transcribe the video (skip if transcript already exists)
+   - **Replace video with empty placeholder file** (saves disk space!)
    - Move to next video

 **Incremental Processing Benefits**: